CDonosoK/robocop_description/README.md

 ### Worlds
 - The worlds are in the folder `worlds`, in this folder you can find the worlds that will create the environment for the robot, if you create your own world, save it in this folder.

-### Maps
-- The maps are in the folder `maps`, in this folder you can find the maps that the robot create from the world and navigate with them, if you create your own map, save it in a specific folder inside this one.

 ### URDF
 - The URDF files are in the folder `urdf`, in this folder you can find the URDF files that are used to create the robot.